wrp/wrp.github.io/_posts/2020-02-20-succinct-err-messages.markdown

 problem is.
 It is sufficient if the error message were restricted to the line: "ERROR: (gcloud.compute) Invalid choice: 'instance'."
-Printing an additional 14 lines of text imposes an unnecessary cognitive burden on the user and obscures the actaul problem.
+Printing an additional 14 lines of text imposes an unnecessary cognitive burden on the user and obscures the actual problem.
 In cases where the tool is embedded in a pipeline in which perhaps multiple commands are invoked incorrectly, that noise quickly becomes substantial.
 In short, it decreases the signal to noise ratio.